OctopusDeploy/docs/docs/deployment-examples/aws-deployments/cloudformation/index.md

 ### AWS-CLOUDFORMATION-ERROR-0016

-An unrecognised exception was thrown while describing the CloudFormation change set.
+An unrecognized exception was thrown while describing the CloudFormation change set.

 ### AWS-CLOUDFORMATION-ERROR-0017